 Americans borrowed $3.48 billion dollars to get married – one third used credit cards

-Couples are eager to pay off their debt in the space of about a year, many using plastic to pay for expenses.
+Americans are eager to pay off their debt in the space of about a year, many using plastic to pay for expenses.

 Getting married can be one of the most amazing experiences a couple can embark upon.
 However, the process can also turn out to be incredibly complicated, extraordinarily challenging, time-consuming and very costly.